Released December 11, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-Arizona is tied for 34th in the nation.
+Arizona ranks 32nd in the nation.

 The 10-year high for the labor force participation rate in Arizona was 62.2 percent occurring in December 2019, and the 10-year low was 60 percent occurring in November 2015.

-The national labor force participation rate fell by 0.1 percentage points to 62.2 percent in July.
+The national labor force participation rate rose by 0.1 percentage points to 62.4 percent in September.